-When a couple wishes to be married at St. Martin’s Episcopal Church, the first step is to schedule the date and time with Parish Administrator at firstname.lastname@example.org or (404) 228-0752.
+When a couple wishes to be married at St. Martin’s Episcopal Church, the first step is to check if the date and time desired are open.
+Please contact the Parish Administrator, Pam Melton at firstname.lastname@example.org or (404) 228-0752.

-Couples to be married here typically attend a Premarital Workshop offered by the Care and Counseling Center of Georgia (404) 636-1457 and hosted by the Cathedral of St. Philip.
-Meetings with a member of the clergy for three sessions of premarital counseling are also expected.
+Meetings with a member of the clergy for three sessions of premarital counseling are expected.
+Scheduling will be determined on times agreeable with both the couple and the clergy.
 If either party has been divorced, permission from the Bishop of Atlanta must be obtained before the couple can wed.

 St. Martin’s has guidelines for wedding music, church fees, and honoraria.
-For details, ask the parish administrator at email@example.com or (404) 228-0752).
+For details, check with the parish administrator, Pam Melton at email@example.com or (404) 228-0752.